-If you are affected by drug and alcohol use – yours or someone else’s – we can support you, keep you safe.
+If you are using drugs or alcohol and feel it is causing you problems we can help.
 We won’t force you to give up.
-We are here to help you reduce how much you’re using, understand the side effects, and make the changes you want in your life.
+It might be to help you reduce how much you’re using, understand the effects, or reduce the risks.

 If you want to talk, please get in touch.
 We can speak on the phone, talk online or chat face-to-face.
-We can arrange to see you at a place best for you.
-You can come alone or with someone and we can discuss whether you’d like more regular appointments.
+We can arrange to see you at a place that works for you.
+You can come alone or with someone you trust.

 they don't treat me different because of my past they don't treat me different because of my past

 checkpoint sexual exploitation

-In Devon, we work one-to-one with young people who have been sexually exploited.
-We help you make sense of what has happened so you can recover and look forward to the future.
+If you have experience any form of sexual violence or witnessed it in you family We can help you make sense of what has happened so you can recover and look forward to the future.

-For information on how to access our child sexual exploitation services, call us on 01803 200100.
+For information on how to access our child sexual abuse, exploitation and violence services, call us on 01803 200100.

 knowing your rights

 Knowing your rights

 If you are cared for by Torbay Children’s Services or on a child protection plan, and are aged 8-18, you have the right to an advocate.
 This is someone who will listen to you, find out what your wishes, views and thoughts are and help you to get your voice heard.
-We know what your rights are and we’ll fight for them, we make sure your voice is heard when decisions are being made that affect your life.
+We know what your rights are and we’ll fight for them, we make sure your voice is heard.

 If you’d like to talk about getting an advocate or an Independent Visitor, please get in touch.

 She is always there to cheer me up